bodeborder/fcul-advanced-machine-learning/README.md

 # Advanced Machine Learning
-We will be deploying here our advanced machine learning projects troughout the course.
+We will be deploying here our advanced machine learning projects throughout the course.

 ## Project 1 statement